firebolt-db/firebolt-python-sdk/docsrc/index.rst

 Contributing
 ^^^^^^^^^^^^^^

-To see the procedures and requirements for contributing, see our `contributing <https://github.com/firebolt-db/firebolt-sdk/tree/main/CONTRIBUTING.MD>`_ page on Github.
+For procedures and requirements for contributing to this SDK, see our `contributing <https://github.com/firebolt-db/firebolt-sdk/tree/main/CONTRIBUTING.MD>`_ page on Github.

 License
 ^^^^^^^^